 - Save vegetable cuttings – put them in a bag in a freezer as and when you have them.
 Once the bag is full, you can make a vegetable stock with them.

 - Eggs are cheap, tasty and healthy – but always try to go for Free Range.
 You can also do so much with eggs.
+This Feta, Red Pepper and Avocado Frittata is one of my favourite ways to eat eggs.

 - Eat seasonally – eating out of season can really push your budget over the edge, so be aware of what is in season for where you live.
 This is obviously different depending on where you live.
 I use this seasonal planner to check what is in season here in the UK.
 At the moment it is mostly salad items, so I am eating a lot of salad.

-- Plan all meals – I plan my meals once I have bought everything, not before.
+- Plan your meals – I plan my meals once I have bought everything, not before.
 Once you have bought the things that were on offer/reduced, you know what ingredients you have to use and you can then plan all your meals around that.
 I don’t do this for every meal though.
 There are some new recipes that I want to try each week, so I buy the ingredients for those too, even if they are not on offer, but I try to make sure it is seasonal.

 - Have oats for breakfast – It might not be the most interesting breakfast, but they are cheap (especially if you buy in bulk) and they are healthy.
 You can also add so many different things to make them more exciting.